-In July 2001, the FASB issued Statement of Financial Accounting Standards No. 141 "Business Combinations" and No. 142 "Goodwill and Other Intangible Assets".
+In July 2001, the FASB issued SFAS No. 141, Business Combinations and No. 142, Goodwill and Other Intangible Assets.
 These standards, among other things, significantly modify the current accounting rules related to accounting for business acquisitions, amortization of intangible assets and the method of accounting for impairments.
+SFAS No. 142 requires that any goodwill recorded in connection with an acquisition consummated on or after July 1, 2001 not be amortized.
 The Company has not completed an analysis as to the magnitude of the impact of these new pronouncements on the Company's financial statements.
-However, the Company believes that the impact, when ultimately determined, could have a significant adverse effect on the Company vill adopt SFAS No. 141 and SFAS No. 142 as of the beginning of its fiscal year 2003.
+However, the Company believes that the impact, when ultimately determined, could have a significant adverse effect on the Company's carrying value of certain long-term assets (mainly goodwill).
+The Company will adopt SFAS No. 141 and SFAS No. 142 as of the beginning of its fiscal year 2003.